thejokertm/engram_vault/Notebooks/deviate-from-existing-systems.md

         -
 ---

+We live in an age where the individual is front and center.
+Everything that is sold to us helps define who we are and how we are different to others (see [Global Advertizing Industry](global-advertizing-industry.md)).

+And yet, there are systems in place to guide us through it all.
+There is a path and a general expectation that I should take it.
+Its societal, it's endemic almost.
+No one to blame.

+Education.
+Work.
+House.
+Marriage.
+Children.
+Retirement.
+Death.

-Follow your own path, sounds simple, but it is not.
-To know when to rely on existing systems, but to also understand when to deviate for the sake of your own self realization, that is not simple.
+To know when to rely on existing systems, but to also understand when to deviate for the sake of our own self-realization, that is one of the challenges of my life.